 There’s Always Overtime

 Opportunities for nurses to work overtime are plentiful across the board.
-A 2019 Medscape APRN Compensation Report shows that 46% of APRNs worked some amount of overtime.
-About half worked between one and five hours each week, while 14% regularly worked more than 10 hours of overtime weekly.
+A 2019 Medscape APRN Compensation Report shows that 46 percent of APRNs worked some amount of overtime.
+About half worked between one and five hours each week, while 14 percent regularly worked more than 10 hours of overtime weekly.

-The overtime was entirely voluntary for 60% of APRNs, according to the report, but will definitely make an impact on your take-home pay.
+The overtime was entirely voluntary for 60 percent of APRNs, according to the report, but will definitely make an impact on your take-home pay.
 Just be mindful of managing potential burnout.
 It’s your job, but you want to make sure you have a life, too.